 The Department of Health and Human Services (HHS) Office for Civil Rights (OCR) has issued a letter calling the HIPAA physical security safeguards for electronic protected health information (ePHI), an “often overlooked” element of the HIPAA Security Rule.

-There is a common trend among health care professionals to favor cybersecurity safeguards over HIPAA physical security measures, which is the reason behind OCR’s letter.
-HIPAA regulation clearly outlines the HIPAA security standards and kinds of Technical, Administrative, and Physical safeguards that all health care professionals must have in place.
+There is a common trend among healthcare professionals to favor cybersecurity safeguards over HIPAA physical security measures, which is the reason behind OCR’s letter.
+HIPAA regulation clearly outlines the HIPAA security standards, mandating that all healthcare professionals have technical, administrative, and physical safeguards in place.

 ePHI is defined as any demographic information that can be used to identify a patient that is stored in an electronic format.
 Common examples of ePHI related to HIPAA physical safeguards include a patient’s name, date of birth, insurance ID number, email address, telephone number, medical record, or full facial photo stored, accessed, or transmitted in an electronic format.